An arbitrary-order predefined-time exact differentiator for signals with exponential growth bound: Problem statement and preliminaries

-Assume that $\mathcal{H}(e_0,t;T_c)$ is designed ensuring that the origin of~\eqref{Eq:DiffErr} is asymptotically stable and, perhaps except at sets of measure zero, \eqref{Eq:DiffErr} has the properties of existence and uniqueness of solutions in forward-time on the interval $[0,\infty)$~\citep{Filippov1988DifferentialSides}.
-Moreover, assume that the origin is the unique equilibrium point of~\eqref{Eq:DiffErr}.
-For the system in Eq.~\eqref{Eq:DiffErr}, its \textit{settling-time function} $T(e(0))$ for the initial state $e(0) \in \mathbb R^{n+1}$ is defined as:
+To introduce the notion of settling-time, assume that $\mathcal{H}(e_0,t;T_c)$ is such that the origin of~\eqref{Eq:DiffErr} is asymptotically stable and that it has unique solutions in forward-time for all $t\in[0,\infty)$.
+Then, the \textit{settling-time function} $T(e(0))$ of system~\eqref{Eq:DiffErr} for initial state $e(0) \in \mathbb R^{n+1}$ is